 Before They Walk In

 This activity helps me get to know students (and just as importantly, their names/pronunciations) before they walk in the door.
 As an introvert who gets to know people better one-on-one or in small groups, this helps me connect with students right from the first moment.

 I can remember faces easily, but I'm terrible with names.
 I'll remember my extroverted kids by day two, but will struggle remembering the names of the shy ones who never say anything for months.
 So this name card activity helps me put a visual name with a face — along with some details that will help me get to know the student.

 You may remember this from a couple of years ago when teachers were designing Bitmoji inspired virtual activities like crazy.
 I thought this one was worth mentioning again since it will give you a change to both learn about your students interests and also their comfort level with using Google Apps for Education.

-This year I've added a student inventory to help you discover the talents, interests, hobbies, and other relevant contexts of your student lives so you can design student-centered lessons and units.
+My student inventory includes questions to help you discover the talents, interests, hobbies, and other relevant contexts of your students' lives so you can design learner-centered lessons and units.
 I have also included a video tutorial to help you modify the form to suit your needs and school context.

 Sound like activities you can use in your classroom?
 Just register for access to these activities and more!

 Note: If you signed up for these resources last year -- or even the year before -- they are still in your member's area, along with a couple of new goodies I'm adding.
 Just login here!